MIAGroupUT/IMPLICIT-CELL-SURFACES/README.md

 ### Quick Start Guide

-To follow this guide, please download and extract the [Source Code, Pre-Trained Models, and Examples](https://cbia.fi.muni.cz/files/simulations/implicit_shapes/impl_sdf_source_models_examples.zip) (1.2 GB) and optionally the training data sets.<br/>
+To follow this guide, please download and extract the [Source code, pre-trained models, and examples](https://cbia.fi.muni.cz/files/simulations/implicit_shapes/impl_sdf_source_models_examples.zip) (1.2 GB) and optionally the training data sets.<br/>

 * <b>Installing the Conda Environment (Optional)</b><br/>We prepared a pre-configured Conda environment with all required libraries for the generative model.
 Conda is available <a href="https://www.anaconda.com" target="_blank">here</a>.
 After setting up Conda, you can install the required environment using the included <code style="color: black;font-size: 14px;">./autodecoder/conda_env.yml</code> file:<br/>
 ``$> conda env create -f conda_env.yml``